Jul

 He nearly won an award, but almost didn’t get to play.
 By the 1980s the path to the major leagues was becoming more formalized with traveling youth teams, dedicated collegiate programs, and more advanced scouting.
 He was known locally as an excellent basketball player and briefly attended UNC-Charlotte before returning home, feeling he wasn’t cut out for college.
 He was soon working moving furniture and replacing tires in North Carolina.
 A chance opportunity to pitch a game for a local American Legion baseball team led to an Angels scout taking notice and requesting he try out for the team.
 After demonstrating a consistent mid-90s fastball and excellent control he was quickly signed.

 He produced lights-out results for the Angels from 1988-1992.
 A late season elbow injury ended his tenure in 1992 and the Angels felt it threatened his career.
 The team left him unprotected in the 1992 expansion draft where he was scooped up by the newly-established Florida Marlins.
-Harvey bounced back in the Marlins’ inaugural season but suffered another injury in 1994, ending his career.
+Harvey bounced back in the Marlins’ inaugural season but suffered another injury in 1994, this time shutting him down for good.

 Harvey didn’t accrue much overall playing time and is therefore left out of most conversations about the game’s top relievers.
 While I agree with not including him in the Hall of Fame due to the brevity of his career and the extent to which HOF-caliber pitchers were able to maintain top performance for extended periods, his skill is apparent when comparisons are made.
 Below appears Harvey’s numbers against those of each reliever currently in Cooperstown: